moorhen-coot/MoorhenEmbeddedNextElectron/README.md

 ## Getting Started

-This is only tested on Mac.
+This has only been tested on Mac.

 # Moorhen Embedded in Electron/NextJS